 The input.uspex file has json-like syntax and hierarchical structure representing modular nature of USPEX program.
-Typical input.uspex files are given in the Appendix 6.1.
 Below we describe the most important parameters of the input.
 Most of the parameters have reliable default values (this allows you to have extremely short input files!).
 Those options that have no default should always be specified.
 Please consult online utilities at https://uspex-team.org/online\utilities/ - these help to prepare input and analyze some of results.
-Section 5 of this Manual briefly discusses these utilities.
+Section 6 of this Manual briefly discusses these utilities.